 Students are restricted from entering “Staff only” areas.

-Spitting, littering, smoking, or drinking alcohol is strictly prohibited in the center..
+No spitting, littering, smoking, or drinking alcohol in the center.
+Arriving under the influence is not tolerated.

-Students are prohibited from causing damage to the facility or WSE’s property.
+Students must not damage the facility or WSE’s property; costs incurred will be the responsibility of the involved.

-It is prohibited to use mobile phones or computers when a staff member deems the device to be a disruptive inﬂuence.

-No full meals or smelly foods are allowed in the center.
+No full meals or smelly foods are allowed in the center unless it is provided during Center activities.

-No speaking loudly in the Speaking Center or while classes are in session.

-Không nói to trong Speaking Center hoặc trong khi các lớp học đang diễn ra.

 No drugs, weapons, or items capable of inﬂicting harm are allowed in the center.

-Mobile phones are not allowed in any classes without the expressed consent of the teacher.
+Using mobile phones or computers is prohibited if deemed disruptive by staff.

 Using social media or playing games in the Learning Center is not permitted.

-During public holidays, only online classes and ML and DW are accessible to the Student.

-The Student ensures that the Student shall have all the necessary electronic equipment and a stable internet connection with an appropriate speed for online learning according to the Minimum Technical Requirements specified on WSE’s website at the following link: https://wallstreetenglish.edu.vn/rules-and-regulations.
-WSE will not be responsible if the Student cannot receive the expected learning experience due to the Student’s inability to meet those minimum technical requirements.special occasions/
+The Student must have all the necessary electronic equipment and a stable internet connection with an appropriate speed for online learning according to the Minimum Technical Requirements specified on WSE’s website at the following link: https://wallstreetenglish.edu.vn/rules-and-regulations.
+WSE will not be responsible if the Student cannot receive the expected learning experience due to failure to meet these requirements.

+During special occasions and public holidays, WSE will remain open, except for major holidays when WSE announces closures.
+On these occasions, only online classes, as well as ML and DW, will be available for the Student.

 Guests are required to wait in the reception area unless they are attending Social Classes or center events.

-Any violation of the above rules will be documented, and necessary disciplinary action will be taken.
+Students are required to inform staff members about inviting guests to attend Social Classes and/or Center Events.

+In the event that the Student fails to comply with any of WSE’s rules and regulations, WSE reserves the right to take necessary measures to stop the violation and prevent it from happening again.

-Rules and regulations to ensure Good Study Habits:
+B. Rules and regulations to ensure Good Study Habits:

-Speaking English is strongly encouraged at all times.
+Speaking English is a must at the Center to maintain a Total English Environment.

 Always follow the WSE Good Study Habits as advised by WSE Staff.

 To join Encounter Classes, students must follow the WSE lesson completion recommendations.

-To ensure learning quality and maintain good study habits, the minimum interval between Encounter Classes is 10 days.

-.

 When the Student has scheduled an Encounter class, the Student must attend such class at the scheduled time.
 If the Student needs to change or cancel a scheduled Encounter class, it must be done at least 24 hours before the scheduled start time.
-If the Student does not attend the scheduled Encounter class or cancels the class less than 24 hours before the scheduled start time, the number of SC/CC classes of the Student’s current level shall be reduced by one SC/CC class.
+If the Student does not attend the scheduled Encounter class or cancels the class less than 24 hours before the scheduled start time, the number of SC/CC classes of the Student’s current level shall be reduced by one SC/CC class. to let the no-show and/or late-cancellation student wait at least 7 days to rebook another class.

-Khi Học Viên đã đặt lịch cho lớp Encounter thì phải tham gia buổi học theo đúng lịch.
-Nếu Học Viên cần thay đổi lịch hoặc hủy lớp Encounter đã đặt thì phải thực hiện trước giờ diễn ra buổi học ít nhất 24 giờ.
-Nếu Học Viên không tham gia lớp Encounter theo đúng lịch đã đặt hoặc hủy lớp đó trong vòng 24 giờ trước giờ diễn ra lớp học thì Học Viên sẽ bị cắt giảm một lớp SC/CC của cấp độ mà Học Viên đang học.

-.
+To ensure learning quality, the minimum interval between Encounter Classes is 10 days.

+If Lesson 2 of the Multimedia Lessons for a specific Unit has not commenced 24 hours before the scheduled start time of an Encounter delivered by a Myanmar-based Teacher or through the Global Online Center (GOC), the Encounter will be automatically cancelled.

+It is recommended for students to reschedule Online and/or In Center Complementary and Social Classes if more than 20 minutes late.

+All Social and Complementary Classes need to be booked in advance to attend.

+Students are encouraged to cancel any Social and/or Complementary Class more than 24 hours before the start time to avoid losing a class within WSE Level limits.

+Level Checks have to be recommended by a Teacher.

+Mobile phones are not allowed in any classes without the expressed consent of the teacher.

+Using computers in the Learning Center for any purpose other than to do Multimedia Lessons, Digital Workbooks and/or Digital Placement Tests will not be permitted.